Dennis Fertilizing Lawn Services

 What Neighborhoods Do We Serve Throughout Dennis, MA?

-• East Dennis: Glacial till, moderate drainage, acidic pH (5.5–6.5), mature landscapes, proximity to conservation lands (organic-only recommended)
+- East Dennis: glacial till, moderate drainage, acidic pH, mature landscapes, proximity to wetlands

-• Dennis Village: Rocky upland, mature tree canopy, fine fescue in shade, HOA restrictions common
+- Dennis Village: rocky uplands, mature tree canopy, shade, fine fescue prevalence

 Dennis Municipal Ordinances for Fertilizer Application Equipment Operation & Commercial Service Standards

-Dennis ordinances regulate commercial fertilizer application, including operating hours (7:00 AM–9:00 PM weekdays, 8:00 AM–9:00 PM Saturdays; verify Sunday restrictions), business licensing, and MA MDAR Category 36 certification.
-Contractors must maintain insurance ($1M general liability, environmental impairment, workers’ comp) and bonding for municipal contracts.
-Safety protocols require traffic control, work zone setup, equipment operation standards, pedestrian safety, public notification, and right-of-way permits.
-Environmental compliance includes proper material handling, vehicle maintenance, immediate cleanup, and waste disposal documentation, coordinated with MassDEP and local ordinances.
-Adherence to these standards ensures public safety, environmental protection, and regulatory compliance throughout Dennis.
+Dennis municipal ordinances regulate commercial fertilizer application hours (typically 7:00 AM–9:00 PM weekdays, 8:00 AM–9:00 PM Saturdays), licensing (business license, MDAR Category 36, contractor registration), and insurance (minimum $1M liability, environmental coverage, workers’ comp).
+Safety protocols include traffic control, work zone setup, and public notification.
+Environmental compliance mandates proper material handling, vehicle maintenance, immediate cleanup, and waste documentation.
+Coordination with MassDEP and local ordinances ensures protection of water resources and public safety.